SkygearIO/features/features/430-passwordless/design.md

     - Signing up:
         1. App generates key-pair, and put it in platform secure key store.
         2. App request challenge from server.
-        2. App generates Attestion object using the challenge and key-pair, and include it in authorization request as `login_hint`.
+        2. App creates Attestation object using the challenge and key-pair, and include it in authorization request as `login_hint`.
         3. Server decode and verify `login_hint`, and register new anonymous user using the public key.
     - Logging in:
         1. App retrieve key-pair from platform secure key store.
         2. App request challenge from server.
-        2. App generates Assertion object using the challenge and key-pair, and include it in authorization request as `login_hint`.
+        2. App creates Assertion object using the challenge and key-pair, and include it in authorization request as `login_hint`.
         3. Server decode and verify `login_hint`, and authenticate existing anonymous user using the public key.

+Attestation and Assertion object are included as base64-encoded CBOR in `login_hint` query parameter.
+Practical testing show that typical object is < 1KB encoded, so there is no problem to include it in query parameter.

 Two entities are introduced in the identity model:
 - Anonymous identity: consist of a key ID and public key